nawabahmadreshi/documentation/pages/getting-started/creating-links.md

 {% if page.ios or page.android or page.unity or page.titanium %}

 {% protip title="What is a BranchUniversalObject?" %}
 A `BranchUniversalObject` is the container Branch uses to organize and track your app's content.
-It provides convenient methods for sharing, deeplinking, and tracking analytics for each piece of content you define.
+It provides convenient methods for sharing, deep linking, and tracking analytics for each piece of content you define.
 Learn more on the [Branch Universal Object]({{base.url}}/getting-started/branch-universal-objects) page.
 {% endprotip %}

 {% endif %}